Henry Burton (South African politician): Political career

+Later life

+After his loss, Burton returned to his farm, Voorspoed, in Tokai.
+In 1928, Sol Plaatje asked him to run for Queenstown in the 1929 general election and promised him the support of native voters.
+In the end, Burton ran for Klip River as the South African Party candidate, but was defeated.

-In retirement, he was the vice-president of the Non-Racial Franchise Association, set up to protect the Cape Qualified Franchise.
+In retirement, he became the vice-president of the Non-Racial Franchise Association, set up to protect the Cape Qualified Franchise.
+In 1929, he was among the issuers of a manifesto in opposition to Hertzog's Native Representation Bill.

+Assessment

+Writing in the Dictionary of South African Biography, N. G. Garson described Burton as "undoubtedly one of the abler members of the early Union governments" but "having an unfortunate and rather brusque public manner" as well as being viewed as arrogant, though he was admired by many who knew him personally.
+He was known as a powerful debater.

+In appearance, Burton was described as "a small man, with a deep, powerful voice".

 Family

 Burton was married to Helen Marie Kannemeyer, one of the founders of Kirstenbosch National Botanical Garden; they had nine children.
-A son was Flight Officer Percival Ross-Frames Burton, RAF, who was killed when he rammed his plane into a German plane during the Battle of Britain.
-Another son, Flight Lieutenant William Westbrooke Burton, RAF, was killed during a bombing raid on Cologne.
+A son was Flight Officer Percival Ross-Frames Burton, RAFVR, who was killed when he rammed his plane into a German plane during the Battle of Britain.
+Another son, Flight Lieutenant William Westbrooke Burton, RAFVR, was killed during a bombing raid on Cologne.